The Bishop and the Butterfly by Michael Wolraich: 9781454948025 - Union Square & Co.

 "It was an unlikely David-and-Goliath battle, one which historian and journalist Wolraich presents in a massively researched chronicle of fraud and vice that is as relevant today as it was a century ago.”—Booklist

 The Bishop and the Butterfly is an engrossing work of narrative non-fiction, eloquently told and deeply researched.
-Wolraich’s love of New York City comes through especially in his lyrical and vivid depictions of the places in which the story takes place.”— Untapped New York
+Wolraich’s love of New York City comes through especially in his lyrical and vivid depictions of the places in which the story takes place.”— Untapped New York [The Best NYC Books of All Time]

 "An absorbing history of the downfall of New York City's Tammany Hall political machine. . . .
 There's a sense throughout the book that the world doesn't work so differently today and that we could be just one splashy murder away from a similar comeuppance.”—Star Tribune